-Computer generated Zone of Theoretical Visibility (ZTV) Maps have been prepared to assist in viewpoint selection and to indicate the potential influence of the Proposed Development and Associated Development in the wider landscape.
+Computer generated Zone of Theoretical Visibility (ZTV) Maps have been prepared to assist in viewpoint selection and to indicate the potential influence of the Proposed Development in the wider landscape.

 The Visibility Map has been prepared at 1:30,000 scale to indicate the extent of potential visibility on the basis of bare ground, and does not include the screening effects of intervening established tree cover.
-The Visibility Map indicates areas from which it might be possible to secure views of part, or parts, of the Proposed Development (22 m max height) and Associated Development (57.4 m max height).
+The Visibility Map indicates areas from which it might be possible to secure views of part, or parts, of the Proposed Development (25 m max height).
 However, use of the Visibility Maps needs to be qualified on the following basis:

-- There are a number of areas within the Visibility Maps from which there is potential to view parts of the Project, but which comprise open moorland, or other land where the general public do not appear to exercise regular access; - The large scale Visibility Map does not account for the screening effects and filtering of views as a result of intervening features, such as trees and forestry; - The Visibility Maps do not account for the likely orientation of a viewer for example when travelling in a vehicle.
+- There are a number of areas within the Visibility Maps from which there is potential to view parts of the proposal, but which comprise open moorland, or other land where the general public do not appear to exercise regular access; - The large scale Visibility Map does not account for the screening effects and filtering of views as a result of intervening features, such as trees and forestry; - The Visibility Maps do not account for the likely orientation of a viewer for example when travelling in a vehicle.